JAMB Reacts as CBT Centre Stops UTME Candidate for Wearing Hijab

-• Fabian Benjamin, the spokesperson of JAMB, in a statement on Thursday, April 14, reacted to the incident at the Esther Oshikoya CBT Centre in Ibadan, the Oyo State capital
+• Fabian Benjamin, the spokesperson of JAMB, in a statement on Thursday, April 14, reacted to the incident at the Esther Oshikoya CBT Centre in Ibadan

 • According to the JAMB spokesperson, the action was neither taken by the board nor by the centre, but by an overzealous ad hoc staff member

-The Joint Admission and Matriculation Board (JAMB) has reacted to the hijab discrimination issue that happened at the Esther Oshikoya CBT Centre in Ibadan on Thursday, April 16.
+The Joint Admission and Matriculation Board (JAMB) has reacted to the hijab-related incident at the Esther Oshikoya CBT Centre in Ibadan on Thursday, April 16.

-At the centre, it was reported that a candidate of the Unified Tertiary Matriculation Examination (UTME) was stopped by the Computer-Based Test (CBT) centre because of her hijab and was asked to remove her hijab before she would be allowed to enter the centre.
+Reports emerged from the centre that a Unified Tertiary Matriculation Examination (UTME) candidate was stopped by officials because of her hijab and was asked to remove it before being allowed to enter the hall.

 Read also

-Benjamin explained that the centre did not carry out the act, nor did the board issue such a directive, but it was an act of an ad hoc staff member who failed to adhere to the JAMB stipulated guidelines.
+Benjamin further clarified that neither the centre nor the board issued such a directive.
+Instead, he attributed the incident to the actions of an ad hoc staff member who failed to adhere to JAMB's stipulated guidelines.

-JAMB reiterated that the action was not in line with its screening guidelines and that it respects the religious beliefs and customs of every Nigerian, and that the incident at the Ibadan CBT centre has been addressed promptly.
+JAMB reiterated that the action was not in line with its screening guidelines and that it respects the religious beliefs and customs of every Nigerian, adding that the incident at the Ibadan CBT centre was addressed promptly.

 Nigerians react as JAMB addresses UTME candidate's saga